Mobiuslau/mobiuslau.github.io/optcg/gy-law/index.md

 ### 1.2. &nbsp; Game Plan

-The goal of the deck is to outtempo the opponent by cheating out bodies to make explosive, and Don-efficient plays while disrupting the opponent's game plan.
+The goal of the deck is to outtempo the opponent by cheating out bodies to make explosive, and DON!!-efficient plays while disrupting the opponent's game plan.
 It typically creates a strong, wide board rather quickly, with characters of 6k power or more during the mid-game.
 As such, it can be played somewhat aggressively, but it has tools to sustain a longer game, though typically the end-game is not as strong as that of other decks, such that most tempo is gained during the mid-game.

 The early game usually involves searching heavily to find vital pieces, such as 5c `Supernovas` and cards that set up life.
 Searchers will contribute to the LA's requirement of having a total cost of 5 on the board.
 The goal here is to establish a 5c body as early as possible, typically Cavendish, which allows for an additional 2 DON!! to be used every turn, enabling the highly DON!!-efficient plays this deck is known for.
 Going 2nd, this is possible as early as during the 4d turn, in which Cavendish, or any other 5c `Supernovas` for that matter, can be played from life.
 Going 1st, the most optimal scenario is for [Cavendish](#cav) to be played raw and another 5c `Supernovas` from life during the 5d turn.

 During the mid-game, a wider board is built by utilising the  LA and pieces like [6c Law](#6c) that cheat out bodies.
-[Stunbon](#stunbon) can be used to hinder enemy swings or blocks, and [Freezebon](#freezebon) to prevent the opponent from playing their vital turns correctly by freezing their Don.
+[Stunbon](#stunbon) can be used to hinder enemy swings or blocks, and [Freezebon](#freezebon) to prevent the opponent from playing their vital turns correctly by freezing their DON!!.
 This deck can quickly run out of steam, so it is important to plan an out during the mid-game.

 In the late-game the focus is usually set on finding a way to go for lethal quickly.
 If that isn't possible, it is instead possible to stall by utilising stunning, freezing and healing.
 The deck has the tools to do both, but it is not capable of playing big, scary characters to strengthen the board unless a card like [Law & Bepo](#lawpo) is included as tech.

 Since a lot of focus is placed on building a strong board during the early- and mid-game, it is vitally important that it is well protected with counter and board-protection cards.
 It can be incredibly difficult to rebuild a strong and healthy board later in the game.
-[Cavendish](#cav) is often the target for swings and removal effects, and has priority for protection as well.
+[Cavendish](#cav) is often the target for swings and removal effects, therefore having priority for protection.
 The deck is rather good at developing a healthy hand early, though, to help counter board swings.
 Decks focused on removal and board control are typically tough opponents.
 Keeping removal-protection throughout the mid-game is vital in such matchups.

 ### 1.3. &nbsp; Difficulty